Originally posted November 15, 2010.

 Dr. MacDonald reminds us that organic is actually a food production process that has been defined by the USDA based on the principles of reducing the use of synthetic chemicals and fertilizers and raising food animals without antibiotics and growth promotants.
 Producers who want to use the USDA organic label on their food must be certified and comply with federal regulations just as conventional producers do.
 Both organic and conventional foods are inspected and growers must follow rules for safe production practices.
 Both organic and conventional foods are regulated and monitored for safety when it comes to levels of chemicals, pesticides and antibiotics.

-- From a nutritional perspective, no. There is very little evidence that organic and conventionally (non-organic) grown foods vary significantly.
-Both are excellent sources of many nutrients and bioactive compounds.
-Some studies have shown differences in some compounds when grown using these techniques, but in general, the differences are minor and will not have a significant impact on overall nutrient intake.
-In meat, milk and eggs, the type of food fed to the animals will impact some nutrients in the foods such as the fatty acids or lipid-soluble compounds (e.g., carotenoids).
-Much research has been done to increase omega-3 fatty acids in these products by altered feeding practices, for example.
-In these studies, minor increases can be achieved but the total impact on nutrient intake is minor.
+Consumers often assume that foods not labeled organic are less nutritious and may even contain harmful chemicals, pesticides and antibiotics.
+The truth is in the research.
+There is very little evidence showing significant differences in nutritional value of organic and conventional foods.
+According to Dr. MacDonald, both are excellent sources of many nutrients and bioactive compounds.
+Dr. MacDonald says there have been some studies showing differences in some fatty acids or lipid-soluble compounds (e.g. carotenoids), for example, between organic and conventionally-grown crops, but these differences were minor and didn’t have a significant impact on overall nutrient content.
+Much research has been done to increase omega-3 fatty acids in these products by altering feeding practices, for example.
+In these studies, minor increases can be achieved but the total impact on nutrient intake is negligible.

 To read more about organic and conventional foods, visit Getting Down and Dirty with Pesticide Residues and the Dirty Dozen.